axiros/vpe/README.md

 ### Usage Smart Goto

-Map `:PythonGoto` in normal and `:PythonGotoRange` in visual mode.
 Vim or a browser will open according to cursor position or selected range.

 See [here](./docs/smart_goto.md) for details.